CS2103AUG2016-W14-C3/addressbook-level4/docs/DeveloperGuide.md

 Strengths:

 1. Supports marking tasks as complete
-2. Supports searching of appointments and tasks by name → Jim is able to quickly search for items in his schedule
+2. Supports searching of appointments and tasks by name â†’ Jim is able to quickly search for items in his schedule
-3. Operates even without Internet Access → Jim can access the application even without Internet connectivity
+3. Operates even without Internet Access â†’ Jim can access the application even without Internet connectivity
 4. Supports adding of tasks (without any due date)
-5. Allows easy and straightforward postponement of tasks → Jim can easily postpone tasks should the need arise
+5. Allows easy and straightforward postponement of tasks â†’ Jim can easily postpone tasks should the need arise
-6. Supports time-based reminders → Jim can schedule reminders for his deadlines
+6. Supports time-based reminders â†’ Jim can schedule reminders for his deadlines
-7. Displays to-do items in a user-friendly manner → Jim can periodically review his to-do list
+7. Displays to-do items in a user-friendly manner â†’ Jim can periodically review his to-do list
-8. Supports the editing and deleting of existing tasks → Jim is able to reschedule and remove any tasks
+8. Supports the editing and deleting of existing tasks â†’ Jim is able to reschedule and remove any tasks
 9. Supports setting of to-do items on repeat (for routine purposes)

 Weakness:

-1. Requires two clicks to add a task with its respective settings → Does not cater to Jim’s one-shot preference
+1. Requires two clicks to add a task with its respective settings â†’ Does not cater to Jimâ€™s one-shot preference
-2. Does not support an "Undo" option → A task has to be manually deleted upon creation
+2. Does not support an "Undo" option â†’ A task has to be manually deleted upon creation
 3. Does not support blocking out specific time slots (without full information)